smeup/ken/doc/development/publish_procedure.md

 - document the version in the CHANGELOG.md file

-- Check the release with following command:
+- Check the release with the following command:

   `dart pub publish --dry-run`